SeisComP/seiscomp/doc/base/getting-started.rst

 MariaDB
 -------

+The initial configuration by the :program:`seiscomp` script or the wizard of :ref:`scconfig` allows to create and configure the MySQL database for |scname|.

-For setting up the |scname| database with MariaDB follow the instructions below.
+For setting up the database manually with MariaDB follow the instructions below.

 .. note::

     With **Ubuntu 16.04** MariaDB has become the standard flavor of MySQL in Ubuntu and either MariaDB or MySQL can be installed.
 The implementation of MariaDB in Ubuntu requires additional steps.
 They must be taken **before** the initial configuration in order to allow |scname| to make use of MariaDB.
+Previously, the :ref:`scconfig` wizard and :command:`seiscomp setup` could not be used to set up the MariaDB database.
+    **The option "Create database" had to be unchecked or answered with "no"**.
+    The issue is resolved in this release and both, :ref:`scconfig` wizard and :command:`seiscomp setup` are now fully capable of the required actions.

-The full procedure to create the database including database optimization is:
+The full procedure to create the seiscomp database:

 .. code-block:: sh

-   user@host:~$ sudo systemctl enable mariadb user@host:~$ sudo mysql_secure_installation
-        provide new root password
-        answer all questions with yes [Enter]

-   user@host:~$ sudo vim /etc/mysql/mariadb.conf.d/50-server.cnf
-        [mysqld]
-        innodb_buffer_pool_size = <your value>
-        innodb_flush_log_at_trx_commit = 2

-   user@host:~$ sudo systemctl restart mariadb

    user@host:~$ sudo mysql -u root -p
         CREATE DATABASE seiscomp CHARACTER SET utf8 COLLATE utf8_bin;